B1nus/wezy/README.md

 - [ ] Decide if you want to associate crust more with scratch.
 I want crust to be as simple and understandable as scratch.
 I hope a can make a language which I would have loved as a child.
 I need more feedback from people in this demographic.
 - [ ] Formal grammar specification
 - [ ] Rewrite the compiler in crust
+- [ ] Errors for float operations (infinity, nan etc)

+What is crust?
+Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.